zowe/docs-site/docs/user-guide/mvd-using.md

   - Open data sets in full screen editor mode, which gives you a fully qualified link to that file.
 The link is then reusable for example in help tickets.

 ### USS Explorer
+Most features of the USS explorer are now incorporated into the "Editor" plug-in listed above, and the community focuses on future enhancements there, but you can still find the MVS Explorer in a Zowe install and use the features found below.

 Use this application to browse the USS files by using a path.
 With the USS Explorer, you can complete the following tasks:

  - List files and folders.
  - Create new files and folders.
  - Edit files with basic syntax highlighting and content assist for JCL and REXX.
  - Delete files and folders.